1.0 Privacy and Data Protection

 To obtain a copy of any information that is not provided on my website you may send me a request at firstname.lastname@example.org

-After receiving the request, I will tell you when we expect to provide you with the information, and whether I require any fee for providing it to you.
+After receiving the request, I will tell you when I expect to provide you with the information.

-If you wish me to remove personally identifiable information from my website, you may contact me at email@example.com
+If you wish me to remove personally identifiable information from my website or from any business information resource I maintain, you may contact me at email@example.com

 This may limit the service I can provide to you.